notro/fbtft.org/contributing.md

 -------------

 [Jekyll](http://jekyllrb.com/) is used to build [fbtft.org](http://fbtft.org) using <https://github.com/notro/fbtft.org>
-In addition to that, the [wiki](https://github.com/notro/fbtft.org/wiki) is also pulled in before building.
+In addition to that, the [wiki pages](https://github.com/notro/fbtft.org/wiki) are also pulled in before building.
+The page title links to the wiki source page.
 A change to the wiki triggers a rebuild of this site (<http://fbtft.org/build.log>).

 The wiki pages have a [Front-matter](http://jekyllrb.com/docs/frontmatter/) that instructs Jekyll how to process the file.